fbpx

 • Inequality of the lower limbs.

-• Hyperlodosis, i.e. an excessive arching of the back.
+• Hyperlodosis, i.e. excessive arching of the back.

 • A fall on the buttocks.